 That’s happiness.
 You don’t need to be ultrarich to be happy.
 If you are easily satisfied, happiness will be with you always.
 Unfortunately, most people are not.
 Worse, humans like to fight with each other and most of the time it is because of some selfish reasons.

-We went to the museum which displayed the lives in Turkey during World War I. My friend’s husband told me Turkey wasn’t invoked in WWII.
+We went to the museum which displayed the lives in Turkey during World War I. My friend’s husband told me Turkey wasn’t involved in WWII.
 It was neutral back then.

 My friend’s husband got a call from his cousin so we went to a mall to wait for him.
 This nice couple took us to the peak in Konya and treated us dinner there.

 At dinner, I asked the beautiful wife how they met.
 She was so funny and sweet.
 She told me she looked at him in a work meeting and he immediately got it.
 It wasn’t common for a Turkish girl to look at a guy into their eyes so it was a very strong signal.
 It probably wouldn’t work in other countries. 😀 Too bad.
 I couldn’t learn anything from her experience. 😂